KDE/digikam-doc/batch_queue/base_tools.rst

 The Filter Selector
 ~~~~~~~~~~~~~~~~~~~

-The filter selector dialog allow to choose the G'MIC filter command for one entry of the G'MIC filter properties dialog.
-They can be open directly by a mouse double-click on one entry.
+The filter selector dialog allows you to choose the G'MIC filter command for one entry of the G'MIC filter properties dialog.
+They can be opened directly by a mouse double-click on one entry.

-This dialog is mostly the same than the G'MIC-Qt dialog available in :ref:`Image Editor <enhance_gmicqt>`, excepted than filter preview is don over a reduced version of the current selected item from the Queue.
+This dialog is mostly the same as the G'MIC-Qt dialog available in :ref:`Image Editor <enhance_gmicqt>`, except that filter preview is done over a reduced version of the currently selected item from the Queue.
 Also, the chosen filter is not applied to the image.
-Only the G'MIC command settings is captured and passed to the list.
+Only the G'MIC command settings are captured and passed to the list.

 .. figure:: images/bqm_gmic_filter_selector.webp
     :alt:
     :align: center

     The G'MIC Filter Selection Dialog